 Statistics are boring?
 Hell no!
 They can be very interesting, if you are interested in the ecommerce industry that is.
 Check out this category to see some stunning numbers and data about the ecommerce industry in different European countries or about a certain company.Read more about Statistics

-Ecommerce in Greece is expected to be worth 4 billion euros at the end of this year.
-That would be an increase of over 8 percent, compared to the 3.7 billion euros the Greek ecommerce industry was worth last year.
+The business-to-consumer ecommerce turnover in the United Kingdom is expected to reach over 200 billion euros at the end of this year.
+That would mean an increase of 14.6 percent compared to the situation last year, when ecommerce in the UK was worth almost 175 billion euros.

 Almost 5.4 million people in Hungary shopped online at least once in the past twelve months, a new survey shows.
 This means that 91 percent of adult internet users in Hungary made an online purchase recently.

 Otto Group, one of the world’s largest online retailers, saw its online sales increase to approximately 7.7 billion euros in the 2018/19 financial year.
 That’s an increase of 4.5 percent compared to the situation one year before.

 Ecommerce in Spain was worth 27.96 billion euros in 2018.
 That’s an increase of 17 percent compared to the previous year.
 For this year, a growth of about 20 percent is expected, which would mean ecommerce in Spain will be worth 33.56 billion euros at the end of 2019.